1aron/aronrepo/packages/conventional-commits/README.md

 ```
 Fix: Fix issues by extracting hex codes with strict rules
    ┊  ┊                 ┊
-   ┊  ┊                 └─⫸ Describe the problem rather than the solution.
+   ┊  ┊                 └─⫸ Describe the problem rather than the solution
    ┊  ┊
    ┊  └─⫸ Don't repeat the word `Fix` in Summary
    ┊